iPieter/llmq/README.md

 Future versions will add automatic model switching and queue coordination to streamline complex RL workflows with policy models, reward models, and value functions.

+## Real-World Usage

+`llmq` has been used to process the following datasets:

+- **[fineweb-edu-dutch-mt](https://huggingface.co/datasets/pdelobelle/fineweb-edu-dutch-mt)** - Machine translation of a subset of fineweb-edu to Dutch using a 72B MT model.
+- **[fineweb-dutch-synthetic-mt](https://huggingface.co/datasets/pdelobelle/fineweb-dutch-synthetic-mt)** - Translated The synthetic split of Germanweb to Dutch using a 9B MT model.

 ## Worker Types

 **Production Workers:**